Andreaytm/PT-AllanMa/README.md

 - Other random stuff: Ordering of files so that they work properly: I had issues with datepicker not displaying initially, and also with formatting rewriting other formatting in CSS, solved eventually also but took some headaches.

 ### Finalisation
 - The project is deployed on GitHub and is accessible through [andreaytm.github.io/PT-AllanMa/](https://andreaytm.github.io/PT-AllanMa/).
+This was done through the GitHub website on the relevant repository.
+Within the settings tab within the GitHub Pages section the source was changed to the master branch sot that the GitHub Pages site is built from the master branch.
 - A 404 page has been used to redirect the user back to the homepage, on 404 and refresh errors due to the routing of AngularJS.

 ## Reflections for next project